 Create Standard SQL Scheduled Jobs

 There are several SQL Scheduled jobs that need to be created on the client’s SQL Server.
 These jobs are used for various reasons and are outlined below.
 NOTE – all sql jobs should have notifications set up.
-Upon failure, an email notification should be sent to someone at the client site.
+Upon failure, an email notification should be sent to the client site.
 (Support will set up notifications for Cloud-hosted sites)